Aritra23/Automation-Coding-Challenge/README.md

 Steps:
 1) Clone the repository and add it in your own workspace.
+2) To use the JUnit, include JUnit jar-files "junit-4.2.jar" and "hamcrest-core-1.3.jar" in your CLASSPATH.
 2) Compile using the command : javac src/com/java/challenge/FindLongestWord.java test/com/junit/test/FindLongestWordTest.java
 3) To execute the Unit Tests Run the command: java test/com/junit/test/FindLongestWordTest.java